Optimal Estimation of Shared Singular Subspaces across Multiple Noisy Matrices: Estimation in the Presence of Unshared Singular Vectors

 When the dimensions $p_1$ and $p_2$ are not of comparable sizes and the signal strength of the matrix with smaller dimension becomes particularly strong, similar results in parallel to Corollary \ref{smalloptimal} can be obtained, where the minimax optimal rates are achieved by different estimators.
-Specifically, when one matrix exhibits a considerably larger signal strength and a relatively smaller or equal dimension, the individual SVD estimator of that matrix is also minimax optimal.
-Besides, when both general signal strength for stacked matrix ($\gamma\gtrsim \tau^2(p_1+p_2)$) and the individual signal strength of the matrix with smaller dimension are large enough, the oracle Stack-SVD $\hat{U}_r^{\mathbb{J}}$ and the individual SVD on the matrix with smaller dimension are both rate-optimal estimators.
+When one matrix exhibits a considerably larger signal strength and a relatively smaller or equal dimension, the individual SVD estimator of that matrix is also minimax optimal.
+Besides, when both the signal strength for stacked matrix ($t^2\gtrsim p_1+p_2$) and the individual signal strength of the matrix with smaller dimension are large, the oracle Stack-SVD $\hat{U}_r^{\mathbb{J}}$ and the individual SVD on the matrix with smaller dimension are both rate-optimal.

-To obtain the minimax lower bounds in Theorem \ref{generalbounds}, we develop a general argument surrounding a structured parameter space tailored to matrix-stacking; see Section S1.4 of the Supplement.
+To obtain the minimax lower bounds in Theorem \ref{generalbounds}, we develop a general argument surrounding a structured parameter space tailored to matrix-stacking; see Section \ref{discussionminimax}.
 For the upper bound results in Theorem \ref{generalbounds}, we leverage the following proposition, which generalizes the results in \cite{caizhang2018} to the case of partial subspace estimation.

-\begin{proposition} Suppose $X=U\Sigma V^T \in \mathbb{R}^{p_1\times p_2}$ has rank greater than $r$ and there exists some small constant $\delta>0$ such that $\sigma_r^2(X)>(1+\delta)\sigma_{r+1}^2(X)$.
+\begin{proposition} Suppose $X=U\Sigma V^T \in \mathbb{R}^{p_1\times p_2}$ has rank greater than $r$ and there exists some small constant $\epsilon>0$ such that $\sigma_r^2(X)>(1+\epsilon)\sigma_{r+1}^2(X)$.
 Let $U_r$ be the top $r$ left singular vectors of $X$ and $\hat U_r$ be the top $r$ left singular vectors of $Y=X+Z$, with $Z\in \mathscr{G}_\tau$.
-Then for some constant $c>0$ that only depends on $\tau$, we have
+Then for some constant $c>0$ that only depends on $\delta$, we have

 \end{proposition}

 Proposition \ref{generalcainzhang} plays a crucial role here and in our subsequent analysis.
 It highlights that the accurate estimation of any subspace relies on the separation of its singular values from those of the orthogonal subspace.